Yuko Shimizu (illustrator): Working process

-Shimizu begins with a loose sketch, which is then enlarged to the size she wishes to draw the finish work at and then this is loosely transferred to watercolor paper using a light box and an HB pencil.
-She believes the HB is not too hard a graphite to leave marks on the paper and is a soft enough to easily erase.
+Shimizu begins with a loose sketch, which is then enlarged to the size she wishes to draw the finished work at and then this is loosely transferred to watercolor paper using a light box and an HB pencil.
+She believes the HB is not too hard a graphite to leave marks on the paper and is soft enough to easily erase.
 She often cuts the watercolor paper, then spends hours, and sometimes days drawing with a Japanese brush that is specifically designed to write sutra as part of Buddhist practice.
 Using the loose sketch as a starting point, Shimizu tries to imagine and execute the details of the work as they are inked to make the final drawing process fluid.
 The finished drawing is then scanned and digitally colored in Photoshop.
 Color proofs are created to ensure consistency and to check details.
 When in art school, her professor Thomas Woodruff told the class it can look inappropriate when an illustrator includes a signature on commissioned work, and her work remains unsigned because of this influence.
 If someone purchases an original work from Shimizu, it is signed on the back.
 Shimizu does all preliminary work on archival thick photo-copy paper, and stores these in a clear pocket for each project, which are organized in order.
 These are stored on a bookshelf which holds all sketches from every project Shimizu has created.